dynawo/dyn-grid-compliance-verification/docs/manual_dev/source/development/addmodel.rst

 * ``'MagnitudeControlledByAVRPu'``
     Magnitude voltage amplitude in per unit.
 It is required.

-* ``'InjectedActiveCurrent'``
+* ``'IpInjTerminal'``
-    Injected active current in per unit.
+    Active current in low voltage at the injector terminal in per unit.
 It is required for Electrical Performance Verification and Model Validation.

-* ``'InjectedReactiveCurrent'``
+* ``'IqInjTerminal'``
-    Injected reactive current in per unit.
+    Reactive current in low voltage at the injector terminal in per unit.
 It is required for Electrical Performance Verification and Model Validation.

+* ``'UPuInjTerminal'``
+    Voltage amplitude in per unit at the injector terminal.
+It is required for Electrical Performance Verification and Model Validation.

-* ``'InjectedCurrentMax'``
+* ``'MaxCurrentAtConverter'``
     Maximum current amplitude in per unit.
 It is required for Electrical Performance Verification.

 * ``'ActivePowerSetpointPu'``